-This post will serve as an example of The Law of Power N.1 “never outshine the master” as per Robert Greene’s The 48 Laws of Power.
+This article is a case study for The Law of Power N.1 “never outshine the master”, from Robert Greene’s The 48 Laws of Power.

 Hubris Can Be Your Downfall